TheWeirdDev/PacktPub-Video-Downloader/Readme.md

-# PVdl: PacktPub Video Downloader
+# PacktPub Video Downloader (PVdl)

-The Easiest way to download any Packt video
+The Easiest way to download any Packt video tutorial

 **Notice: You need a Packt account with subscription or free trial to download videos**